OlivierLD/raspberry-coffee/OtherJVM.languages/README.md

 To know how to install those languages on the Raspberry PI (or wherever you want), use any search engine you like.
 It's out of the scope of this document ;)

 ## Scala
-Several examples are provided, along with the way to run them:
+Several examples are provided, along with the way to run them, from a shell, or from Gradle:
 ```
 $ cd scripts/scala
 $ ./hello